Low Carb Ice Cream Bars Recipe

 Favorite Popsicle Mold

 When it comes to making keto ice cream bars, any popsicle mold you have or have access to will do the job.
 You could even use dixie cups if you don’t have a popsicle maker.
-You could even pour the ice cream base into a parchement lined square baking dish.
+You could even pour the ice cream base into a parchment lined square baking dish.
 Freeze the keto vanilla ice cream and then cut it into bar shapes once it has frozen.

-The mold that I like to use when making these low carb ice cream bars is this silcone ice pop mold.
+The mold that I like to use when making these low carb ice cream bars is this silicone ice pop mold.
 It keeps the popsicles flat when freezing.
 This is ideal because the popsicle sticks also lay flat so you don’t have to worry about them floating up to the top or to the side.
-Since the mold is silcone, the keto ice cream bars pop right out once they have hardened in the freezer.
+Since the mold is silicone, the keto ice cream bars pop right out once they have hardened in the freezer.
 The shape of the mold is very similar to a Haagen Dazs ice cream bar shape instead of a traditional popsicle shape.

-Another popsicle mold I have is this popsicle mold](https://amzn.to/2Za93F8).
+Another popsicle mold I have is this popsicle mold.
 It comes with some popsicle sticks but you may have to purchase more if you run out.
-This mold gives the shape of a popsicle you would see at the grocery store, with carvnings down the front and back.
+This mold gives the shape of a popsicle you would see at the grocery store, with carvings down the front and back.
 If you are using an upright popsicle mold like this I’ll give you a pro tip.
 A pro tip to keep you popsicle stick from floating up or moving to the side is to soak them in water for about 30 minutes before you insert them into the sugar-free ice cream mixture.
 This will give them some weight so they sink to the bottom.